Do I Need a Physical Therapy Degree to Become a Physical Therapist?

 As a physical therapist, you’ll help people who are sick or injured improve the way they move so they can do more for themselves and live happier, more independent lives.
 You may also help patients lead more pain-free lives.
 Physical therapists work with people of all ages, abilities, and backgrounds, ranging from professional athletes who are recovering from injuries to nursing home patients with mobility issues and everyone in between.

-Upon completing your degree in physical therapy, as well as other training and certifications required, you'll find that you have plenty of options when it comes to places to work.
-You'll also find many job opportunities exist, as this is a field that is projected to grow at a much faster than average rate compared to other jobs.
+Upon completing your degree in physical therapy, as well as other training and certifications required, you’ll find that you have plenty of options when it comes to places to work.
+You’ll also find many job opportunities exist, as this is a field projected to grow at a much faster-than-average rate compared to other jobs.

-Find out more about what it takes to get a physical therapy degree, certification and licensing requirements, and what the salary and job outlook are for physical therapists.
+Find out more about what it takes to get a physical therapy degree, certification and licensing requirements, and the salary and job outlook for physical therapists.

 Physical therapist degrees and certifications

 The Commission on Accreditation in Physical Therapy Education (CAPTE) is the body that accredits physical therapy programs in the United States.
-In January 2016, CAPTE made the DPT the required degree for all of its accredited entry-level physical therapist education programs.
-Prior to this, PT credentials evolved from a certificate to entry-level degrees to a master's degree to the current clinical doctoral program.
+In January 2016, CAPTE designated the DPT the required degree for all its accredited entry-level physical therapy education programs [1].
+Prior to this, PT credentials evolved from a certificate to entry-level degrees to a master’s degree to the current clinical doctoral program.

 Therefore, to be a physical therapist, you must earn a Doctor of Physical Therapy degree from an accredited program.
-This typically requires first earning a bachelor's degree before applying for your doctorate program.
-You will also need to pass the National Physical Therapy Exam (NPTE) and get licensed in the state you want to work in.
+This typically requires first earning a bachelor’s degree before applying for your doctorate program.
+Additionally, you will need to pass the National Physical Therapy Exam (NPTE) and gain licensure in the state you want to work in.
 If you choose, you can also complete a residency program and earn board certification.

 Bachelor’s degree in a health field

-According to the APTA, the most common bachelor's degrees for entering physical therapy students are biology, kinesiology, exercise science, and psychology.
+According to the American Physical Therapy Association (APTA), the most common bachelor’s degrees for entering physical therapy students are biology, kinesiology, exercise science, and psychology.
 However, you can choose from a variety of undergraduate degree programs.
 Most DPT programs will require you to have taken certain courses in your undergraduate studies, so getting a degree in a health-related field is most advantageous.

 Entry requirements

-The entry requirements for a bachelor's degree in health or science vary depending on the institution and the type of degree program you choose.
-While there are differences, typical requirements include a high school diploma or equivalent, satisfactory grades in high school science courses, and minimum standardized test scores, such as the SAT or ACT.
-Most colleges will also ask for letters of recommendation in your application.
-Colleges may also factor in extracurricular activities, community service, or other achievements in their selection process.
+The entry requirements for a bachelor’s degree in health or science vary depending on the institution and the type of degree program you choose.
+Despite the differences, typical requirements include a high school diploma or equivalent, satisfactory grades in high school science courses, and minimum standardized test scores such as the SAT or ACT.
+Most colleges will ask for letters of recommendation in your application.
+Colleges may also factor in extracurricular activities, community service, or other achievements during their selection process.

-If you have a specific college or program in mind, you should identify its specific requirements as early as possible to be sure you can complete the expected coursework.
+If you have a specific college or program in mind, you’ll want to identify its specific requirements as early as possible to be sure you can complete the necessary coursework.

 Typical coursework

 Once you have your undergraduate degree in hand, your next step is to apply for admission into a Doctor of Physical Therapy (DPT) program.
-You must graduate from a Commission on Accreditation Physical Therapy Education (CAPTE )-accredited program before you can sit for the licensure examination of physical therapists (NPTE), which you will need to practice legally.
+You must graduate from a CAPTE-accredited program before you can sit for the licensure examination of physical therapists (NPTE), which you will need in order to practice legally.
 Be sure that the DPT program you choose is accredited before you apply.

 Entry requirements

-The entry requirements for a doctorate in physical therapy degree differ among schools, but they typically include a bachelor's degree, prerequisite courses in sciences, and some clinical experience.
-Some programs may also require applicants to meet minimum GRE score requirements, letters of recommendation, and a personal statement.
+The entry requirements for a doctorate in physical therapy degree differ among schools, but they commonly include a bachelor’s degree, prerequisite courses in sciences, and some clinical experience.
+Some programs may also require applicants to meet minimum GRE score requirements and provide letters of recommendation as well as a personal statement.

 Typical coursework

-The coursework for a Doctorate of Physical Therapy degree program typically includes foundational courses in anatomy, physiology, and kinesiology, as well as clinical courses in areas such as musculoskeletal, neurological, and cardiovascular physical therapy.
-In addition, students typically complete hands-on clinical internships and may have the opportunity to specialize in areas such as sports physical therapy or pediatrics.
+The coursework for a Doctor of Physical Therapy degree program typically includes foundational courses in anatomy, physiology, and kinesiology, as well as clinical courses in areas such as musculoskeletal, neurological, and cardiovascular physical therapy.
+In addition, students often complete clinical internships and may have the opportunity to specialize in areas such as sports physical therapy or pediatrics.
 You can find specific course requirements for participating schools using the APTA Program Directory.

 NPTE